hrdlickajan/Poker-Probability-Calculator/README.md

 </p>

 This repository contains GUI that:
-* Can generate synthetic poker tables with random number of players with random cards
 * Detects and identifies all poker cards on the table with a trained CNN included in this repository
 * Analyses the state of the game; which player has which cards
 * Computes probability of win/draw for each player with Monte-Carlo simulations
-* Simulates next game state
+* Simulates the next game state
+* Can generate digital images of poker tables with random number of players with random cards

 ### Install